janishutz/SimpleMediaUpscalerLite/README.md

 </div>
 An Electron App with Python CLI to upscale images and videos using multiple different upscaling engines.

+# NEW NAME & LOGO NEEDED!
+If you have suggestions for a name, please let us know [here](https://github.com/simplePCBuilding/ImageVideoUpscaler/issues/16).
+If you want to contribute a new logo, please open a PR and add it, or just let us know in the beforementioned issue.

 # Functionality
 This app allows you to fully automatically upscale a single file or a full on folder with one of many different engines.
 - Choose an input & output file from a GUI filemanager.